 “The first thing was to write three essays — that was the first round,” Dam said.
 “After that … you do an online interview and they ask you questions like ‘oh, if you were in this situation, what would you do?’ and they ask you questions about your personality, or like ‘what do you do in your community?’ and then after that you find out if you get in or not a month later.”

 In Taiwan, Dam lived with a host family consisting of a host dad, mom and sister.
 Host families volunteer to take care of traveling students, providing them with housing and food.
 Dam’s host family had been hosting for around 10 years.
 His host dad knew very little English which made it difficult to communicate, but his host mom knew more English.
-Dam had a housemate who was also a NSLI-Y participant, as well.
+Dam had a housemate who was also a NSLI-Y participant.

 “The host dad was kind of strict … [while the host mom] was very kind; she would like cut fruit for us every single day for dinner,” Dam said.
 “One time I asked for this one Indian food and she somehow found it.
 She said she searched for like three hours to find that, so that was pretty cool.
 And then our host sister, I think she’s like 23 … She told us about Taiwan’s traditions and stuff like that.
 If we had any questions, she was someone we could ask.
 She’s very kind, very outgoing, very patient.”